quicwg/base-drafts/draft-ietf-quic-transport.md

 A server MUST either reject 0-RTT data or abort a handshake if the implied values for transport parameters cannot be supported.

-A client MUST NOT use updated values it learns either from the server's updated transport parameters or frames carried in 1-RTT when sending frames in 0-RTT packets.
-Updated values of transport parameters from the handshake only apply to 1-RTT packets.
-For instance, flow control limits from remembered transport parameters apply to all 0-RTT packets even if those values are increased by the handshake; increased limits from frames cannot be applied, because the client will send frames that use any increased limits in 1-RTT packets (see
+When sending frames in 0-RTT packets, a client MUST only use remembered transport parameters; importantly, it MUST NOT use updated values that it learns from the server's updated transport parameters or from frames received in 1-RTT packets.
+Updated values of transport parameters from the handshake apply only to 1-RTT packets.
+For instance, flow control limits from remembered transport parameters apply to all 0-RTT packets even if those values are increased by the handshake or by frames send in 1-RTT packets.
-{{packet-0rtt}}).
 A server MAY treat use of updated transport parameters in 0-RTT as a connection error of type PROTOCOL_VIOLATION.

 ### New Transport Parameters